SumoLogic/sumologic-documentation/docs/cse/records-signals-entities-insights/about-cse-insight-ui.md

 * A **filter** control, which enables you to view only specific Entity types in the graph
 * A **time frame** control, which controls what time frame to use when searching for and viewing relationships outside of the Insight

-Each node in the graph represents a single Entity.
+Each node in the graph represents a single Entity and will include an icon representing the Entity type and the value (name).
 The primary Entity for this Insight will be larger and centered by default **(3)**.
-Entities that are part of this Insight will have an Insight icon on their upper-left edge **(4)**.
+Entities that are related to this Insight will have an Insight icon on their upper-left edge **(4)**.

 When you select an Entity, it will be highlighted in blue **(5)** and the Entity details pane will appear on the right.